loopedresolve/smoldot-swift/README.md

 A Chain Specification file must be provided to initialize a chain.
 A Chain Specification is a JSON Object that describes a Polkadot-based blockchain network.

-Sample Chain Specification JSON files for Polkadot, Kusama, Rococo, and Westend can be copied for use from: ``/Tests/SmoldotSwiftTests/Resources``
+*Example Chain Specification JSON files for Polkadot, Kusama, Rococo, and Westend can be copied for use from [/Tests/SmoldotSwiftTests/Resources](https://github.com/loopedresolve/smoldot-swift/tree/main/Tests/SmoldotSwiftTests/Resources).*

 Initialize a chain from a specification file: